Last modified on 6 February 2024.

 - Open your video in Premiere Pro

-- Click on “New item”, then on “Subtitles” and choose “Open Captions”
+- Click “New item”, then “Subtitles” and choose “Open captions”

-- Drag the Open Captions to your timeline and extend the bar where necessary
+- Drag the Open Captions to your timeline and extend the bar to where needed

-- Double click on Open Captions and adjust the text in the Captions tab
+- Double-click Open Captions and adjust the text in the Captions tab

-No time to manually create your subtitles in Premiere Pro?
-Upload your video in the Triple8 editor and generate the SRT file of your video automatically within 5 minutes.
-You can import this into Premiere Pro via the steps below.
+No time or fancy manual captioning in Premiere Pro?
+Upload your video in the Triple8 editor and download the SRT file of your video within 5 minutes.
+You can import it into Premiere Pro using the steps below.

-If you have the SRT file of the subtitles, you have added the subtitles to your video within 1 minute in Premiere Pro.
+If you already have the SRT file for your subtitles, you can easily add subtitles to your video in Premiere Pro within 1 minute.
 Here’s how:

 - Open your video in Premiere Pro

-- Drag the file from the Project to the timeline and place the subtitles at the right timing to correspond with the audio
+- Drag the file from the Project to the timeline and position the subtitles at the correct timing to correspond with the audio